 - The Mercure Brisbane King George Square is located in the heart of the Brisbane City close to all the popular places to go in Brisbane.
 It is a few minutes walk to the Brisbane Queen Street Mall, Roma Street Train Station and cafes and shops.
 It is also only a 10 minute walk to South Bank.

-- Facilities include parking, wifi, fitness centre, restaurant and bar;
+- Facilities include parking, wifi, fitness centre, restaurant and bar.

-- Family sized rooms include 2 double beds, tea and coffee making facilities and air conditioning;
+- Family sized rooms include 2 double beds, tea and coffee making facilities and air conditioning.

 Rydges Southbank Brisbane

 - Rydges Southbank Brisbane is perhaps the most popular accommodation South Brisbane has.
 It is located in South Brisbane, only minutes from South Bank Parklands, cafes and shops and the South Brisbane Train Station.
-It is also only a 10 minute walk to the Queen Street Mall
+It is also only a 10 minute walk to the Queen Street Mall.

-- Facilities at Rydges Hotel Brisbane include parking, wifi, swimming pool, 3 restaurants and bar;
+- Facilities at Rydges Hotel Brisbane include parking, wifi, swimming pool, 3 restaurants and bar.

-- Rydges Brisbane has family sized rooms including 2 double beds, tea and coffee making facilities, mini bar and air conditioning;
+- Rydges Brisbane has family sized rooms including 2 double beds, tea and coffee making facilities, mini bar and air conditioning.

-Best Places to Eat Brisbane with Kids
+Best Places to Eat in Brisbane with Kids

 No matter what your dining preferences are – cheap eats, cafes, fine dining, pubs or supermarkets to buy food and cater for yourself, there are plenty of options for places to eat in Brisbane.